DDGs Lassen and Delbert Black Arrive to Fort Lauderdale for Fleet Week

-220501-N-WW980-0001 FORT LAUDERDALE, Florida (May 1, 2022) A rainbow, a sign of good luck, greets the USS Lassen (DDG 82) as the ship pulls into Fort Lauderdale for Fleet Week Port Everglades.
+220422-N-XF387-0011 FORT LAUDERDALE, Florida (May 1, 2022) Arleigh Burke Class Destroyer USS Lassen (DDG 82) is pointed to the entrance to Port Everglades for its arrival to Fort Lauderdale.
+The ship is in port May 1-8 for Fleet Week Port Everglades.
 Fleet Weeks are designed to show Americans the investment they have made in their Navy and increase the awareness of the Navy’s role and purpose in our national defense.
-(U.S. Navy photo by Jay Cope/Released)
+(U.S. Navy photo by Mass Communication Specialist 1st Class Liz Dunagan/Released)

 |Date Taken: